 The equitable doctrine of laches1 will not prevent an annuitant from recovering proper arrears of an annuity2, in a claim for an account on the footing of wilful default against the trustees by whom the annuity is payable, merely because he has neglected for a considerable time to enforce punctual payment3.

 As far as other proceedings are concerned, there is no special period of limitation applicable to an annuity charged wholly on personalty4.
-If such an annuity is given by will, it is a legacy and thus subject to a 12-year limitation period5.
-If it is granted by deed it
+If such an annuity is given by will, it is a legacy and thus subject to a 12-year

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.